-A) Insure that the high voltage cable is properly installed and terminated to the load.
+A) Insure that the high voltage cable is properly greased and installed in accordance to the High voltage cable manufacturer instructions and terminated to the load.
 Insure that all circuits connected to the high voltage output are safely interlocked against accidental contact.
 Insure external load is discharged.